April 2026

-Home › Financial Stability › Emergency Fund Strategy › How Much Emergency Fund Do You Actually Need?
+Home › Financial Stability › Emergency Fund Cash Reserves › How Much Emergency Fund Do You Actually Need?

 “Three to six months of expenses” is the most repeated piece of emergency fund advice in personal finance.
 It is also the least useful — because without knowing your actual monthly expenses, your income stability, and your household structure, that range could mean $4,000 or $40,000.
 Both answers are technically correct.
 Neither tells you what to do.